-- The bearing capacity of the soil depends upon the site conditions.
-It varies from site to site.
-Engineers have to design different types of foundation as per the bearing capacity of the soil and the site conditions.
+Engineers have to design different types of foundation for houses, as per the bearing capacity of the soil and the site conditions.

-- Hence it is not possible to construct the same type of foundation to every site.
-Depending upon the soil profile, size and the load of the structure different types of foundations are used.
+Hence it is not possible to construct the same type of foundation for every site.
+Depending upon the soil profile, size, and the load of the structure different types of foundations are used.

-The house foundations are classified into mainly two types
+The house foundations are classified into two types

 - Shallow Foundation